 There are a few routes that you can take to go to Gulmarg directly from Yousmarg.
 From Chadoora, you can take the diversion towards Khan Sahib, then head to Magam and then take the road towards Gulmarg via Tangmarg.
 A better way however would actually be that you go back all the way to Srinagar from Yousmarg and then take the Gulmarg road from there, rather than taking any of the internal routes.

 Yusmarg or Gulmarg

-It is a really a personal choice but having visiting both the places, I would say that you must cover both.
+It is a really a personal choice but having visited both the places, I would say that you must cover both.
 Both the destinations are unique in their own way.
-If however you must chose either one then go to Gulmarg and leave Yousmarg for another time.
+If however you must choose either one then go to Gulmarg and leave Yousmarg for another time.

 Yusmarg to Sonamarg